Bruin-Dev/Intelygenz/docs/decisions/01-dashboards-infrastructure-and-architecture.md

 **Justification:**

-- Current dashboarding solution has several different interfaces, this is confusing for all kind of users.
+- Current dashboard solution has several interfaces, this is confusing for all kind of users.
-- Current stability of dashboarding is dependent in the stability of our K8s deployments, losing all visibility if anything goes wrong on K8s.
+- Current stability of dashboard is dependent in the stability of our K8s deployments, losing all visibility if anything goes wrong on K8s.
 - License limitations on InfluxDB OSS1 could become a problem.

 **Consequences:**